natalieagus/50005/docs/Programming Assignment/TetriSH.md

 All three members receive the **same** project mark, subject to the live Q&A validation described later.

 The grading focuses on whether the submitted system demonstrates the learning objectives of PA1 and PA2 through the tetriSH system.
+Battle Royale mode is part of the <span class="orange-bold">required</span> tetriSH system.
+However, the baseline MVP is *assessed first* because it proves that the core shell, daemon, networking, security, protocol, logging, control plane, and server-authoritative game loop are working.

+A group that cannot demonstrate the baseline MVP cannot rely on Battle Royale features to compensate for missing core systems behaviour.
+A group that completes only baseline MVP without Battle Royale feature will gain some marks but  <span class="orange-bold">NOT</span> full marks.

 | Area | What is assessed |
 |---|---|